codegram/robinhood/README.md

 Robinhood is a DSL for constructing iteration-based synchronous processes (aka can't be run as jobs) in a distributed manner.

+In other words: Robs responsibilities from richer processes and gives them to the poor.

 It leverages celluloid actors for each process and uses Redis as a locking mechanism to ensure the process is run in a single server.